Jasha10/farmbot/README.md

 - [ ] Integration with github
   - [ ] Set up github REST api polling.
 We can't use webhooks for orgs/repos we don't own.
   - [ ] Alternative to polling individual repos, we can poll the authorized user's notifications?

+## Open questions:
+- [ ] Does should the software version updater bot ("verbot") be in the same project as the symlink farm manager manager bot ("symbot")?